microsoft/aed-wonder-woman/0-wonderwomanlp/2-secretmessage/includes/3-lasso-letter-decode-function-part-1.md

-# Decoding One Letter at a Time
+# Decoding One Letter at a Time Part 1

 If you completed the [Wonder Woman Codehunt challenge](https://www.microsoft.com/inculture/wonderwoman-1984/#codehunt) or the [Wonder Woman and the Power of Tech Learn module](), then you already have an introduction to different ways of decoding messages.
 Take a look at this message: